 In some circumstances, the minimum and maximum timeframes may change.
 For example:

 - when an applicant transfers from another institution

-- an application to submit the thesis prior to the minimum submission date
+- when an application to submit the thesis prior to the minimum submission date is approved

-- an application to extend the maximum period of candidature in order to submit the thesis
+- when an application to extend the maximum period of candidature in order to submit the thesis is approved

-Candidature and enrolment ceases when the thesis is submitted.
+Candidature and enrolment ceases when the thesis is submitted for examination.